emilyqi01/Association-of-PCSK9-and-T2D-RG/README.md

 This folder contains scripts for combined variant analysis using burden tests, SKAT, and hierarchical clustering.

+- `hierarchical_clustering.R`: R script for hierarchical clustering of genetic variants based on Z-scores.
 - `SAIGE_scripts.sh`: Shell script to run SAIGE for group-based analysis.
 - `analysis_combined_pvalues.R`: R script to analyze combined p-values from multiple tests.
-- `hierarchical_clustering.R`: R script for hierarchical clustering of genetic variants based on Z-scores.

 ## Data Preprocessing

-Before running the analysis scripts, ensure that the raw data is processed correctly.
-Use the scripts in the `data_preprocess/` directory to clean and transform the data as needed.
+After downloading the UK Biobank data, you should have a `.vcf` zip file containing the genetic information for all individuals, as well as a separate file containing phenotypic data (including Type 2 diabetes status, BMI, LDLC, and random glucose levels).

+To begin preprocessing, navigate to the `data_preprocess/` directory.

+- Run the `deal_raw_data.sh` script using PLINK to process the raw genetic data.
+- The other scripts in this directory can be easily run in R to handle additional preprocessing tasks.

+Make sure you have the required software installed and configured correctly before running these scripts.

 ## Single Variant Analysis

-To conduct single variant analysis, navigate to the `Single_variant_analysis/linear_regression_classification/` directory and run the scripts provided.
+To conduct a single variant analysis, navigate to the `Single_variant_analysis/` directory.
+This analysis consists of two parts:

-# Run PLINK for single variant analysis
-bash Single_variant_analysis/linear_regression_classification/plink_code.sh
+1. **Linear Regression and Classification**
+2. **Regression and Classification with L1 Penalty**

+### 1. Linear Regression and Classification

+To perform linear regression and classification:

+- Navigate to the `linear_regression_classification/` directory.
+- Run the `plink_code.sh` script using PLINK to perform the analysis.
+- After running the PLINK script, use `significant_variants.R` to output the significant results.

+### 2. Regression and Classification with L1 Penalty

+To perform regression and classification with an L1 penalty:

+- Navigate to the `regression_classification_penalty/` directory.
+- Use Python to first encode all the data by running the `encode_data.py` script.
+Note that the data needed for `encode_data.py` should be prepared during the data preprocessing step.
+- Run the other Python scripts in this directory to complete the analysis with the L1 penalty.

 ## Combined Variants Analysis

-Combined variant analysis includes the use of statistical tests like Burden, SKAT, and SKAT-O. Navigate to the `Combined_variants_analysis/` directory and run the respective scripts.

-# Run SAIGE for combined variants analysis

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any proposed changes or additions.
+To perform a combined variants analysis, follow these steps:

+1. **Navigate to the Analysis Directory**
+   Start by navigating to the `Combined_variants_analysis/` directory.

+2. **Perform Hierarchical Clustering**
+   Run the `hierarchical_clustering.R` script to perform hierarchical clustering.
+This script will create a clustered file that will be used in the subsequent steps.

+3. **Run SAIGE for Combined Variants Analysis**
+   Execute the `SAIGE_scripts.sh` script to run SAIGE for the combined variants analysis.
+Run each line of the script sequentially using the SAIGE software.

+4. **Analyze Combined P-values**
+   After running the SAIGE analysis, use the `analysis_combined_pvalues.R` script to analyze the combined p-values and interpret the results.

+### Notes

+- Ensure that the SAIGE software is properly installed and configured before running the analysis.
+- Make sure all necessary input files are prepared and available in the appropriate directories before starting the analysis.

 ## License

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 This work is licensed under a